Kaiog96/Kaiog96/README.md

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning about **Adversarial Learning techniques, Deep Learning, and React**
+- 🌱 I’m currently learning about **Ethical Hacking and CyberSecurity and Clean Code**

 - 💬 Ask me about **Ethical Hacking and CyberSecurity, .Net, JS**